Tencent/spring-cloud-tencent/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist (Optional)

+- [ ] Will pull request to branch of 2020.0.
-- [ ] Will Pull Request to branch of 2020.0 and hoxton.
+- [ ] Will pull request to branch of 2022.0.
 - [ ] Add documentation in javadoc or comment below the PR if necessary.